Ganon's Castle Walkthrough

 Brazier in Ocarina of Time

-Lighting all 5 braziers opens the door ahead.
-Light the four braziers in the center of the room with Din's Fire, and the one above the door with a Fire Arrow.
+Light all 5 braziers to open the door ahead.
+Use Din's Fire to light the four braziers in the center of the room, then use a Fire Arrow for the brazier above the door.

 Get 5 Silver Rupees While Avoiding Wind